 This course focuses on contemporary issues of the Hispanic world including topics such as immigration, politics, pop culture, economics, demography, religion, social class, and globalization.
 The course will help students develop conversational skills and strategies.
-Prerequisite: SPAN 112 or SPAN 150 or placement at the 200-level.
-Every year.
+Prerequisite: SPAN 112 or placement at the 200-level.
+Alternate years.